openstack-archive/networking-vpp/README.rst

 What's new in the 19.03 release?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the 19.03 release, we made a few changes tto add functionality:
+In the 19.03 release, we made a few changes to add functionality:

 - To complement the GPE overlay, there is now also a L3 solution for port
   mirroring (OpenStack TaaS) connections.
 When you're using GPE, the